CSCfi/sda-filesystem/README.md

 #### Setting up

-Start with the following command:
+Since internal URLs are recommended not to be public, the environmental variable `VAULT_ADDR` has to be defined manually.
+Follow the instructions [here](https://gitlab.ci.csc.fi/groups/sds-dev/-/wikis/Guides/Development-tools/using-vault#accessing-vault-via-terminal) on how to make the Vault address available to shell commands.
+Once the address is defined, continue with the following command:

 ```
 make requirements